buildpacks/docs/src/content/docs/_index.md

 lastmodifieremail = "ameyer@pivotal.io"
 +++

-Take a look at the links below to learn how to use `pack` and Cloud Native Buildpacks.
+Follow the tutorials below to learn how to use `pack` and Cloud Native Buildpacks.

 ### [An App's Brief Journey from Source to Image](/docs/app-journey)